newrelic-experimental/newrelic-webhook-to-snmp-trap-java/README.md

 # newrelic-webhook-to-snmp-trap-java

-This extension provides a Webhook Alert notification endpoint that converts that Alert into an SNMP Trap V2 format.
-This is hosted on-premise to allow direct integration to an SNMP Manager sitting behind a firewall.
+This extension provides a Webhook Alert notification endpoint that converts a New Relic Alert into an SNMP Trap V2 format.
+This is hosted on-premises to allow direct integration to an SNMP Manager sitting behind a firewall.

 ## Installation